About this policy

 The table below is updated with PIAs completed by the Commission since its commencement on 1 January 2019:

-To find out more about how we manage personal information, to make a privacy complaint or to request access to or correction of your personal information, contact the Privacy Officer using the details above.
+To find out more about how we manage personal information, to make a privacy complaint or to request access to or correction of your personal information, see our Privacy webpage, Notice of Collection or contact the Privacy Officer using the details above.
 For more general information on the Privacy Act and the APPs:

 - Call the Information Commissioner's enquiries line 1300 363 992 (local call charge).